You want smart political talk without the meltdowns?

 But I hope they so dramatically change and shift how we do things in Washington.

-It'll be so awesome.
+It would be so awesome.

-You know, imagine you take any project that you want for infrastructure, and rather than allowing that money to go through Congress in their greedy hands in the bureaucracy.
+You know, imagine you take any project that you want for infrastructure, and rather than allowing that money to go through Congress and their greedy hands in the bureaucracy, you know, what if we had an independent board of business people that would prioritize what the projects are in all 50 states, and then from there appropriate the funds and take it away from the federal government,

-You know, what if we had an independent board of business people that would prioritize what the projects are in all 50 states, and then from there appropriate the funds and take it away from the federal government, give it directly to the states with a mandate that they complete the task on time under budget, or they don't get any more federal money.
+give it directly to the states with a mandate that they complete the task on time under budget or they don't get any more federal money.

-Fiat Chrysler announced the huge U.S. investment.
+Fiat Chrysler announced a huge U.S. investment.

 Ford is going to move their plant back to the United States that they were sending, but a billion dollars is going to be spent by Fiat Chrysler in Michigan.